- Economic & Employment Data

 Institutions of higher education in the area include Rice University, The University of Houston, Prairie View A & M, South Texas College of Law, Houston Baptist University, St. Thomas University and numerous community colleges.

 - In the late 1990's and early 2000's the Gulf Coast region experienced shifts in its economic base due to weak growth in the oil and gas industry.
 Recent discoveries in shale formations and renewed efforts for the nation to become energy independent have reaffirmed the region as the leading domestic and international center for oil and gas exploration and production.
-In fact, the United States is rapidly moving to being the largest oil producer in the world before 2020.
+In fact, the United States is rapidly moving to being the largest oil producer in the world in the next few years.